arthur-liqian/jekyll-blog/_drafts/rabbitmq/rabbitmq.md

 message sent is always ignored.
 As a result, it is meanlingless to assign routing key when fantout exchange is used.

+# direct exchange

+direct change always dispatches messages to queues by routing keys.

+## multibinding

+one direct exchange could be bound to multiple queues.
+During binding, routing key is mandatory, and always used to filter the message to the queue.

+when multiple queues are bound to one exchange,  different queues could share the same routing key. in such case, all of the queues whose bindings share the same routing key, would always get all of the message associate with that routing key.

+one queue could also be bound to multiple exchanges, and receives all of the messages from all of the bound exchanges, if the routing key matches the binding definition.

+one queue could also be bound to an exchange more than once. in that case, each binding definition could be assigned with different routing keys. with such kind of bindings, a queue could receive messages associated with more than one kind of routing keys from one exchange. that also means consequencial binding definition doesn't overwrite the existing one. and the existing consumer will also receive the message with the new routing key.

 # TODO
 - the order of exchange and queue declaration
     - what will happen if queue is declared before exchange, and being bound to